Feyerabend/ABC80/cas/README.md

 ![Kassettminne - ABC80](../assets/images/connect.jpg)

+The original hardware has a connection by three wires, one for input, one for output and one for ground.
+Each with a 5 pol.
+DIN male connector at the end.
+It also have a motor control that acts for stopping the motor and starting when the tape is played.

-The hardware setup is as follows:
+The new hardware setup is roughly as follows:

 ```
 ABC80 <-> 5 pin DIN connector [cord] 3.5 mm audio plug <-> modern computer